till2/till2.github.io/_posts/2022-12-22-importance-sampling.md

 ### Introduction

 This blogpost describes the mathematical background for off-policy policy gradient methods.

-Importance Sampling is a tool for estimating the expectation of a random variable that we can not sample from.
+Importance sampling is a statistics tool for estimating the expectation of a random variable that we can not sample from.
 It is applicable when the following preconditions are met:

 - we can't sample from the random variable of interest, maybe because it's too expensive <br> (otherwise just sample from it)
 - but we know the probabilities of the individual values of this random variable